 - Opening hours: Winter: Tuesday - Sunday 13:00-17:00; Summer: Tuesday - Sunday 13:00-18:00; closed: Monday.

 - Prices: € 0.50 Adult; Children: Free.

 - How to get there: Bus line 500.
 Get in at Aliados Avenue and exit at Castelo do Queijo.

-On sunny days, and travelling with children, visit this Fort and play, pirates, with your kids, they will love it.
+On sunny days, and if traveling with children, visit this Fort and play pirates, with your kids, they will love it.